REN TV

-REN TV (РЕН ТВ) is a Russian free-to-air television network, was founded on 1 January 1997 by Irena Lesnevskaya and her son, Dmitry Lesnevsky, who had been running REN TV as a production house for other national Russian television channels.
+REN TV (РЕН ТВ) is a Russian free-to-air television network.
+It was founded on 1 January 1997 by Irena Lesnevskaya and her son, Dmitry Lesnevsky, who had been running REN TV as a production house for other national Russian television channels.
 Though it focuses mostly on audiences aged between 18 and 45 years old, the network offers programming for a wide range of demographics.